-"I THINK it is mentioned in your instructions, that the British naval officers often impress Swedes, Danes, and other foreigners, from the vessels of the United States: They have even sometimes impressed Frenchmen.
-If there should be time to make out a copy of a protest lately received, it shall be enclosed, describing the impress of a Dane and a Portuguese.
+"I think it is mentioned in your instructions, that the British naval officers often impress Swedes, Danes, and other foreigners from the vessels of the United States.
+They have even sometimes impressed Frenchmen.
+If there should be a time to make out a copy of a protest lately received, it shall be inclosed, describing the impress of a Dane and a Portuguese.
 This surely is an abuse easy to correct.
-They cannot pretend an inability to distinguish these foreigners from their own subjects: and they may with as much reason rob American vessels of the property or merchandise of Swedes, Danes and Portuguese, as seize and detain in their service the subjects of those nations found on board American vessels.
+They cannot pretend an inability to distinguish these foreigners from their own subjects; and they may with as much reason rob American vessels of the property or merchandise of the Swedes, Danes and Portuguese, as seize and detain in their service the subjects of those nations found on board American vessels.
 The President is extremely anxious to have this business of impresses placed on a reasonable footing."

-Extract of a letter from Mr. Pickering, Secretary of State, to Silas Talbot, Esquire.
+Extract of a Letter from Mr. Pickering, Secretary of State, to Silas Talbot, Esquire.

-"Department of State, August 15, 1797.
+" Department of State, August 15th, 1797.

-"I WAS pleased with your success in obtaining relief for so many American seamen, as mentioned in your several letters: but your last, containing the orders of Admiral Parker to his captains no longer to obey the writs of habeas corpus, gave me much uneasiness.
-Yesterday I gave those letters to the British minister, Mr Liston; and wish he may do something to afford you a prospect of further success: but I fear, notwithstanding he is perfectly well disposed to administer relief, that his remonstrances or requests will have too little effect I shall transmit copies of these letters to Mr. King, our minister in London, to lay before the British ministry.
-If any naval officers shall have committed such an outrage on any American seamen as to bring them to the gangway, as you mention, or to inflict any kind of punishment on them, especially for seeking opportunities to inform you of their situation, for the purpose of obtaining the just relief to which they are entitled, pray endeavor to get proper proofs of the fact, that I may make it the subject of a special representation to the British government."
+"I was pleased with your success in obtaining relief for so many American seamen, as mentioned in your several letters: but your last, containing the orders of Admiral Parker to his captains no longer to obey the writs of habeas corpus, gave me much uneasiness.
+Yesterday I gave those letters to the British Minister, Mr. Liston; and wish he may do something to afford you a prospect of further success; but I fear, notwithstanding he is perfectly well-disposed to administer relief, that his remonstrances or requests will have too.

+aittle effect.
+I shall transmit copies of these letters to Mr. King, our Minister in London, to lay before the British Ministry.
+If any naval officer shall have committed such an outrage on any American seamen as to bring them to the gangway, as you mention, or to inflict any kind of punishment on them, especially for seeking opportunities to inform you of their situation, for the purpose of obtaining the just relief to which they are entitled, pray endeavour to get proofs of the fact, that I may make it the subject of a special representation to the British Government."

-Extract of a letter to Rufus King, Esquire, from the Secretary of State, dated
+Extract of a Letter to Rufus King, Esquire, from the Secretary of State, dated

-"Trenton, October 3, 1797.
+" Trenton, Oct.
+3, 1797.

-"LORD Grenville's observations on the act of Congress for the relief and protection of American seamen, present difficulties which demand consideration at the ensuing session.
-But your reasoning, in your letter to his Lordship of the 30th of last November, is conclusive against the British pretences to retain real American seamen who are married in their dominions, or who have voluntarily entered on board British vessels.
-It behoves the honor and faith of the British government to adhere to their principle on natural allegiance wholly, or to renounce it wholly: and an answer on this point would have become his Lordship's candor.
+"Lord Grenville's observations on the act of Congress for the relief and protection of American seamen, present difficulties which demand consideration at the ensuing session.
+But your reasoning, in your letter to his Lordship of the 30th of last November, is conclusive against the British pretences to retain real American seamen, who are married in their dominions, or who have voluntarily entered on board British vessels.
+It behaves the honor and faith of the British Government to adhere to their principle on natural allegiance wholly, or to renounce it wholly: and an answer on this point would have become his Lordship's candour.